yandex/yatagan/README.md

 1. The project is written in pure Kotlin (JVM), and, generally, no Java code is allowed.
-2. Each Kotlin module _should_ contain only a single JVM package, which _should_ be named according to the module hierarchy, e.g. `:graph:graph-impl` should define a package `com.yandex.daggerlite.graph.impl`.
+2. Each Kotlin module _should_ contain only a single JVM package, which _should_ be named according to the module hierarchy, e.g. `:graph:graph-impl` should define a package `com.yandex.yatagan.graph.impl`.
 Each package _must_ only be present in a single module.
 3. Subpackage hierarchy is not expressed via actual directories, as Kotlin language permits;
    sources are located directly in a source set root, while containing matching `package` directive.